mmitar/capstone/_API Design/README.md

 ## Sample Call

 The sample call is made up of HTTP message and are used for the communication between the client and server to send data via API.
-It is made up of three different types of data; request header, general header and entity header.
-Request headers, like User-Agent, Accept-Type, modify the request by specifying it further (like Accept-Language), by giving context (like Referer), or by conditionally restricting it (like If-None).
-General headers, like Via, apply to the message as a whole.Entity headers, like Content-Length which apply to the body of the request.
-Obviously, there is no such header transmitted if there is no body in the request.
+The sample call is being posted from the arduino based off the system requirements.

 POST /rest/inventory/logScale HTTP/1.1
 Host: thedreamstream.us-east-2.elasticbeanstalk.com